Configuration

 Redirect URL

-For Single Sign-On, make sure to configure the redirectUrl.
+For Single Sign-On, you can configure a redirectUrl in your keelconfig.yaml.
 Users will be sent here after the auth/authorize/{provider} flow has successfully completed.
 An auth code will be provided in the query parameter code, which can then be used at the token endpoint to acquire an access and refresh token.
-We go into more detail about this on the Single Sign-On page.

 Providers